My Mom always told me to listen to my body.

 Which to me, feels like death.

-You might have noticed I’m not a “punch-in, punch-out” type of person.
+If you’ve been around here for a while, you might have noticed I’m not a “punch-in, punch-out” type of person.

 I need to feel deeply connected to and inspired by my work.